-The Affordable Care Act requires employers to send Form 1095-C to certain employees.
+The Affordable Care Act requires certain employers to send Form 1095-C to full-time employees and their dependents.
 This form contains detailed information about your health care coverage.
-The IRS will use the information reported on your 1095-C to determine whether you will pay a penalty for failing to have health care coverage as required by the Patient Protection and Affordable Care Act.
 If you received an Advance Premium Tax Credit, the information on the form will also help the IRS determine if you should repay any of the tax credit or receive an additional credit.

 Questions about the 1095-C?

-If you did not receive a 1095-C but believe you should have, or if you have additional questions, please contact the University of Pittsburgh’s Benefits Department at email@example.com.
+If you did not receive a 1095-C but believe you should have, or if you have additional questions, please contact the University of Pittsburgh’s Benefits Department.
 You may also visit www.irs.gov or www.healthcare.gov to learn more.